nithyaramakrishnan/data-shield/manage.md

   * App status: Activity that pertains to your application such as whitelist requests and new builds.
   * User approval: Activity that pertains to a user's access such as their approval or denial to use the account.
   * Node attestation: Activity that pertains to node attestation.
-  * Certificate Authority: Activity that pertains to a Certificate Authority.
+  * Certificate authority: Activity that pertains to a certificate authority.
-  * Administration: Activity that pertains to administrative.
+  * Administration: Activity that pertains to administration.

 If you want to keep a record of the logs beyond 1 month, you can export the information as a `.csv` file.
+{: tip}